 Tooth bonding, or dental bonding, is a simple treatment that addresses minimal cosmetic dentistry concerns.
 To give our patients the most natural-looking, durable result, we use a composite resin material that we mold and color-match to blend seamlessly with your natural teeth.
-As a health-centered dentistry practice, our goal is to restore beauty as well as function to your smile.
+As a health-centered dentistry practice, we aim to restore beauty and function to your smile.

 Dental bonding can give your smile subtle yet very noticeable enhancements.
 This cosmetic treatment can change the shape, color, and position of your teeth to improve the appearance of your natural smile.

 If you are looking for a solution to address any of these imperfections, dental bonding can:

 - Fix minor gaps or spaces between the teeth

 - Address stained or discolored teeth

 - Fix the appearance of chipped or cracked teeth

 - Restore misshapen teeth

 In some cases, bonding can also treat complex dental issues like extensive fractures and tooth decay.
 Dr. Schweifler will examine your smile and determine if dental bonding is the right solution for your smile.

 Dental bonding often requires little to no tooth preparation, making it one of the most conservative methods for improving the esthetic of your smile.
-It can be completed during one visit to our Los Altos dentist office.
+We can complete it during one visit to our Los Altos dentist office.

 Your experience is important to Dr. Schweifler and our dental care team, so from the moment you walk through our doors, we work with you to ensure you are safe, comfortable, and fully informed on all aspects of your care.
-The dental bonding procedure is a simple in-office treatment that is typically performed without an anesthetic.
+Dental bonding is a simple in-office treatment typically performed without an anesthetic.

 What To Expect During The Dental Bonding Process